BrenoSantos18/tales/README.md

 you can check my main page on itch too, where I will uplo9atd the executable soon (in this github, there's already an exe file)
 ---> https://tatsuo-734.itch.io/

+ChangeLog:

+- Combat System
+- Inventory System (early)
+- Change between maps
+- Interaction with scenary
+- Change Weapon
+- Character basics status (life and energy)

+Discloaimer: For now, if you die, the game will crash :P